wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

-SL: the business about constant-time dispatch is perhaps only relevant for tail-resumptive handlers, as in the general case one has to construct the continuation, which may take linear time anyway.
+SL: the business about constant-time dispatch is perhaps only relevant for tail-resumptive handlers, as in the general case one has to construct the continuation, which may take linear time anyway... but maybe their exist more interesting representations continuation representations that could support constant-time dispatch for non-tail-resumptive handlers too.

 A handler is said to be *tail-resumptive* if the handler invokes the continuation in tail-position in every control tag clause.
 The